ryutakata/kasoku-codex-library/kasoku-codex-library/README.md

 # Poetic Resonance

+This directory houses poetic works and reflective fragments associated with the symbolic layer of the Kasoku Theory.
+In particular, it includes verse-based expressions of Appendices C and D, illuminating the emotional, observational, and structural undercurrents of the theory.

 - **appendix_d1_poem.tex**: Poetic composition for Appendix D.1 (*Binary Interference and Cosmic Memory*), exploring the birth of 'Kai' as an emergent structure of dual observation.

 - `appendix_d1_poem.tex`: This file contains the poetic core of Appendix D.1: *Binary Interference and Cosmic Memory*.